Gavin Dronfield, landscape photographer

 The first camera body I bought was a Pentax film SLR and when digital came along upgrading to a Pentax *ist D was the natural course to take to avoid buying a complete set of new lenses.
 There are a few photographs taken with this camera on this site still – their photograph code is prefixed with ‘IMGP’.

-Over time I became frustrated at the lack of lenses available for Pentax cameras when compared with the big two of Canon and Nikon so, in 2013, I upgraded to a Canon EOS 5D MkII and have never looked back since.
+However over time I became frustrated at the lack of lenses available for Pentax cameras when compared with the big two of Canon and Nikon.
+And so, in 2013, I upgraded to a Canon EOS 5D MkII and have never looked back since.

 My camera and other photography equipment

-Having started from scratch with Canon, I have only bought kit that I really thought I needed.
+Having started from scratch with Canon in 2012, I have only bought kit that I really thought I needed.
 Currently this includes the following:

 - three Canon lenses (17-40mm, 24-105mm and 70-200mm),